JakeLi2001/mini-sql-projects/animal_shelter/README.md

 ![](results/Q3.png)

-4. Seems like the animal shelter receives the most intakes between May to July.
+4. Seems like the animal shelter receives the most intakes in May or June.

 ![](results/Q4.png)